Use Lymwave with Gemini CLI through MCP

 Can Gemini CLI update my blog files?

-The intended workflow is for Gemini CLI to help propose or apply changes to supported content files such as Markdown, MDX, frontmatter, schema data, and related metadata, depending on your project setup and MCP permissions.
+The workflow is for Gemini CLI to help propose or apply changes to supported content files such as Markdown, MDX, frontmatter, schema data, and related metadata, depending on your project setup and MCP permissions.

-Is this only for static sites?
+Is this only for Git-based sites?

-No. It is especially useful for Git-based and static-site workflows, but the same concept can support CMS and API-driven publishing workflows where tools are available.
+No. It is especially useful for Git-based and static-site workflows, and it can support CMS or API-driven publishing when your reviewed Lymwave drafts move through those existing systems.

-Will the MCP tools publish content automatically?
+Do public MCP tools publish content directly?

 Can this help with AEO and GEO content?

-Can this help with existing content refreshes?
+Can this help update existing drafts?

 AI content workflow for developers